DataDog/datadog-ci-rb/docs/CommandLineInterface.md

 # Command line interface

-This library provides experimental command line interface `ddcirb` to get the percentage of the tests that will be skipped for the current test run.
+This library provides experimental command line interface `ddcirb` to get the percentage of the tests that will be skipped for the current test run (only when using RSpec).

 ## Usage